 The film, like the trailer, suggests an homage to Rosemary’s Baby or similar.
 The couple’s seemingly trivial and quiet lives in their beautiful octagonal home are soon interrupted by a stranger seeking a place to stay.
-But, one by one, more people arrive, and the obsession with Javier Bardem’s poet / writer character soon becomes the main focus of the many visitors.
+But, one by one, more people arrive, and the obsession with Javier Bardem’s poet / writer character soon becomes the main attraction.

 There’s so much going on here, it’s difficult to even know where to start.
 Mother! is littered with religious symbolism and majority of the main characters could be lined up with prominent biblical figures, laying a strong foundation for the real horror that takes place in the third act.
 There’s also a strong emphasis on the destruction of the environment going on here.
 Director Darren Aronofsky is after all, a passionate environmentalist.

-Mother! is full of stand-out performances.
+The film is full of stand-out performances too.
 Lawrence is brilliant as the nurturing and anxious Mother Earth, and really pushes herself to the extremes in the third act – she even injured herself during filming.
-Lawrence is also currently dating director Aronofsky, which is perhaps why she’s managed to give it her all.
-I doubt we’ll ever see her in a role like this again.
+She’s also currently dating director Aronofsky, which is perhaps why she’s managed to give it her all.
+I also doubt we’ll ever see her in a role like this again.
 Then there is Michelle Pfeiffer’s ‘wife’ character, who comes in like a whirlwind and really changes up the house dynamic.
 Her intense and abrasive encounters with Lawrence really get under your skin.

 Aronofsky, as usual, has paid careful attention to the metaphoric visuals and cutting edge sound design to really trap you in the octagonal hell that is their house.
 Like his previous films, the director mainly relies on extreme close-ups and hand-held camerawork by regular director of photography Matthew Libatique.
 We follow Lawrence’s cherub-like face in and out of every room, and never let her go.
 This is a fantastic exercise in tension and claustrophobia.